ApostolosTsimogiannis/DS.2/Manual/README.md

 <br>
 <br>
 Press the two flanged tail shaft bearing into the tail case.
-Then insert the tail boom and push it as far as possible without pressing against or damaging the tail belt rollers. <br>
+Then insert the tail boom and push it as far as possible without pressing against the tail belt rollers. <br>
 Then bring the tail belt out the bottom from inside the tail case and insert the tail pulley. <br>
 Push the tail pulley inside the tail case.
 <br>